-Reason for Adjustment/ Change: To ensure Los Angeles County facilities receive services from Los Angeles County based staff to conduct all required activities and ensure that facilities pay license fees that are commensurate with their regulatory costs.
+Reason for Adjustment/Change: To ensure Los Angeles County facilities receive comparable services with the facilities outside of Los Angeles County and facilities pay fees that are commensurate with their regulatory costs.

-Fiscal Impact (Range) and Fund Source(s): Approximately \$15 to \$25 million from the State Department of Public Health Licensing and Certification Program Fund - Fund 3098.
+Fiscal Impact (Range) and Fund Source(s): The estimated additional cost to fully fund the pay-for-performance contract is \$15 to \$25 million.
+CDPH will use the State Department of Public Health Licensing and Certification Program Fund.